msample/logfu/README.md

 ```
 New creates log configuration modes that can be stepped through to set the
 log2.Info, Debug etc funcs.
 Change modes using the NextMode, PrevMode and
 ChangeToMode methods.
-The modes defines the configurtiion modes by referencing a
+The Modes param defines the allowed configuration modes
+only one of which is in effect at a given time.
+Each mode references a specific
-specific combination of filterer, serializer and writers factories to be used to
+combination of filterer, serializer and writer factories to be used to build the
-build each log level.
-Filterers are given the raw log parameters and may add or
+log levels.
+Filterers are given the raw log parameters and may add or remove
-remove keyavls, the resulting keyvals, if any, are serailized by the serializer
+keyavls, the resulting keyvals, if any, are serailized by the serializer to the
-to the writer.
+writer.

-Returns a Config without applying any mode.
-Use ChangeToMode to set the first
+New returns a Config without applying any mode.
+Use ChangeToMode to set the
-logging mode.
+first logging mode.

 Look at the example in logfu_test.go, this is a bit clunky